guillermocalvo/test/docs/README.md

 ### Exception Context Supplier

 By default, a predefined exception context is provided and used by the library.

-You can create a supplying function and pass it to #e4c_set_context_supplier so you are in full control of the exception context of your program.
+But you can create a supplying function and pass it to #e4c_set_context_supplier so you are in full control of your program's exception context.

 @snippet customization.c set_context_supplier